Dusseau History, Family Crest & Coats of Arms

 The surname Dusseau was first found in Gascony (French: Gascogne), an area of southwest France bordering Spain, that was part of the "Province of Guyenne and Gascony" prior to the French Revolution, where the family gave its name to a parish, Usseau, in Basses-Pyrénées, in the district of Garlin.

-Important Dates for the Dusseau family
+Early History of the Dusseau family

 This web page shows only a small excerpt of our Dusseau research.
 Another 87 words (6 lines of text) covering the years 1728, 1769, 1776, 1798, 1799, and 1824 are included under the topic Early Dusseau History in all our PDF Extended History products and printed products wherever possible.